Leon Stephan, Advivo’s Managing Partner, outlines the essentials for raising capital from investors.

 Raising Capital from Investors

 Many people complain about the amount of information they must give a bank to support a loan application.
-I suggest this should not be seen as a problem, but rather a way to help you fully understand your business and the proposed growth, as well as the benefits and risks.
+I suggest this should not be seen as a problem, but rather a way to help you fully understand your business and the proposed growth, as well as the benefits and risks associated with taking on the debt.
 This knowledge will allow you to make a well-informed decision using market intelligence to model the future impact of the business.
 You want to be prepared in case things don’t go well or even go too well, so you know how the business and its resources will cope.
+This same information plus more is generally required to secure private investment capital and , most importantly, the reason must be to accelerate the growth of your business.

 How to Gain and Retain Investors

 Many investors have a range of investment options to consider and, unless there is some other intrinsic appeal such as family connection, altruistic or environmental benefit, their investment decision will come down to return on investment, the level of risk they perceive, liquidity and, in many instances, when they receive a return of their capital.
-So regardless of whether you have the best widget in the world, the investor needs to be able to compare their return on investment and benchmark that against other investment options.
+Different investors also have varying investment criteria from tech, to no start-up to hybrid property and business.
+So regardless of whether you have the best widget in the world, the investor needs to be able to compare their return on investment and benchmark that against other investment options of their criteria.

-Detailed and well-researched information memorandums, financial forecasts and valuation modelling is the only way to achieve this and, generally, this will require capital in itself to obtain independent advice from professionals that have expertise in these fields.
-Not only must the capital-raising documents be accurate reliable and tell a compelling story, but they must also be legally compliant as must all capital raising documents.
+Detailed and well-researched information memorandums, financial forecasts and valuation modelling are the only way to achieve this and, generally, this will require capital in itself to obtain independent advice from professionals that have expertise in these fields.
+Not only must the capital-raising documents be accurate reliable and tell a compelling story, but they must also be legally compliant as must all capital-raising documents.

 Any capital-raising documentation should: